Why We Should Replace the Commission on Presidential Debates with an Independent Non-partisan Body

 Reporting on the Debates

-- Interview with George Farah on the three ways to reform the presidential debates.
+- Interview with George Farah on the ways to reform the presidential debates.

-- Rules for presidential debates: a perfect microcosm of U.S. democracy (Oct 16, 2012) - describes the ways in which the debates are governed by “secret collusion between the two parties, funded by corporations, run by lobbyists.”
+- Rules for presidential debates: a perfect microcosm of U.S. democracy (Oct 16, 2012) – describes the ways in which the debates are governed by secret collusion between the two parties.

 - Replace Bi-partisan Shows With Real Debates (Unfortunately, almost every critique in our 2004 overview applies today)

-- Canada’s largest radio network, the CBC, hosted this Oct 22, 2012 debate (starts at 3:20) between Reclaim Democracy board member Jeff Milchen and ardent CPD defender Diana Carlin.
+- Canada’s largest radio network, the CBC, hosted this Oct 22, 2012 debate (starts at 3:20) between Reclaim Democracy founder Jeff Milchen and ardent CPD defender Diana Carlin (audio currently unavailable)

-- Reclaim Democracy’s analysis of the transcripts from all three presidential debates in 2000 yielded telling data.
+- Our analysis of the transcripts from all three presidential debates in 2000 yield telling data

 - See Open Debates for many other relevant articles on the debates, including details on these concerns: